rhdtownsend/msg/docs/source/user-guide/exception-handling.rst

 * Attempts to interpolate with incomplete specification of atmosphere parameters.
 * Attempts to interpolate for invalid wavelength and/or angle parameters.

-When an exception occurs, how it is signalled depends on the language interface being used.
+When an exception occurs, how it is signaled depends on the language interface being used.

 Python
 ======